Zainab is a writer and photographer. Her work often focuses on social commentary and matters to do with women and the youth.

 - The U.S. has a large influence on the entertainment industry.

-- The U.S. provides a wrong depiction of African culture.
+- The U.S. provides a false negative depiction of African culture.

-- The effect America and the West have on Africa’s development.
+- America and the West effect Africa’s development.

-- The influence that America’s online power has on Africa.
+- America’s online power has influence in Africa.

 1. Our Loved Ones Live in the U.S.